Best And Worst Months To Sell Your House In New Hampshire For Maximum Profit

 Tax refund timing affects spring buyer activity significantly.
 Federal refunds typically arrive in February and March, providing down payment funds that fuel spring market activity.
 This creates additional urgency for early spring listings.

 The Granite State also ranked #2 in “the best state” ranking by US News & World Report for 2024.
 There is no doubt that New Hampshire’s popularity has grown so much, considering we are such a small state.
-All you need to do is look at routes I-93 and I-95 and observe the continuing traffic on weekdays and the second home and vacation traffic on the weekends.
+All you need to do is look at routes I-93 and I-95 and observe the continuing traffic on weekdays and the second-home and vacation traffic on the weekends.
 The national publicity has certainly added a growing attraction to our beautiful Granite State.

 New Hampshire’s lack of income tax attracts buyers from high-tax states, particularly Massachusetts and Connecticut.
 These buyers often time purchases around their own state tax situations, creating predictable demand patterns.